determined-ai/determined/docs/tutorials/viewing-epoch-based-metrics.rst

 Now you can try editing your own script for the purpose of reporting epoch-based metrics to the Determined master.

-For more tutorials, visit the :doc:`/tutorials/index` to learn the basics of working with Determined and how to port your existing code to the Determined environment.
+For more tutorials, visit the :ref:`tutorials-index` to learn the basics of working with Determined and how to port your existing code to the Determined environment.